SpiderOak/nimbus.io/docs/administrators_guide.rst

 for the central database is outside the scope of this document, as there are many excellent guides available.

-Storage clusters are groups of 10 homogeneous machines acting as a team.
-The hardware and the role of each machine is identical (i.e. there are no special machines or single points of failure within a storage cluster.)
-When you need more storage, you add more storage clusters.
+Storage Slusters are groups of 10 homogeneous machines acting as a team.
+The hardware and the role of each machine is identical (i.e. there are no special machines or single points of failure within a Storage Cluster.)
+When you need more storage capacity, you add more storage clusters.
 Migration processes handle moving collections among storage clusters.

 Storage clusters may be located across in any number of data centers.
 Dynamic DNS maps requests for each collection (which has a unique hostname)